 The seller has delinquent taxes on the property.

-I come across a great deal of people who own their property free and clear (no mortgages, no money owed), but for one reason or another they can’t afford to pay their taxes.
+I come across a lot of people who own their property free and clear (no mortgages, no money owed), but for one reason or another, they can’t afford to pay their taxes.
 If they don’t pay off their taxes soon, the local municipality will foreclose on the property and they will lose everything.
 I know it sounds weird.
 Why would somebody walk away from their property just because of delinquent taxes??
 Well, it’s a lot more common than you’d think.
 Partially because these sellers have issues that go far beyond financial problems.
 Read on…

 The seller inherited their property and they don’t want it.

 Through some twist of fate, some people find themselves as the owner of a property that they don’t want.
 Perhaps their parents or grandparents owned it and the property just fell into their lap.
 They have absolutely no interest in it, but suddenly the property is theirs and they don’t see it as an asset – they see it as a problem, along with all of its headaches and liabilities.
 Sometimes these people make an effort to sell it with a realtor, and sometimes they just let it go to tax foreclosure.
 They don’t have the time or energy to deal with it and frankly, they just don’t care.
 It’s a surprisingly common situation that I see fairly often.

 The owner has moved away.